Texas Mineral Rights

 Locating Your Texas Mineral Rights

 When you see your mineral rights on a map, they become less abstract.
-You also have access to a lot more information about the wells on your property and in the vicinity.
-For example, you can view historical production volumes or become aware of newly permitted wells.
+The Texas Railroad Commission’s interactive map will also provide additional information about the wells on your property and the surrounding area.
+For example, you can view historical production volumes, operator history, newly permitted wells, and other relevant information.

-All you need is your legal description.
-This can be found on your property deed or oil and gas lease.
+You will need your legal descriptions to look up your Texas mineral rights.
+Your legal description can be found on your property deed or oil and gas lease.

 Section 20, Block C6, Public School Lands Survey, A-4892, Reeves County, Texas